logisparte/kano/docs/en/usage.md

 ## Initialization

-Initialize the `.kano` directory in a project's root:
+Initialize the `.kano` directory in a project root:

 ```shell
 kano init